 VIII.
 The "certain" Samaritan

-today that should have been true to their responsibility before God and ministered unto this man.
+today, should have been true to their responsibility before God and ministered unto this

 A. Jesus is the "certain Samaritan"

 The Samaritans were rejected by the House of Judah (the Jews - John.4:8), just as Jesus

 was rejected of "His own" (the Jews, the House of Judah)